 What This Means for Your Dog’s Care

-Knowing your dog’s “true” age helps you anticipate their needs:
+Knowing your dog’s approximate “human age equivalent” helps you anticipate needs before problems become obvious:

-- Mature adults (5–8 years): start annual bloodwork even if they seem healthy
+- Mature adults (5–8 years): Start annual bloodwork even if they seem healthy.
+Baseline organ function values are invaluable later.
+Consider joint supplements for large breeds proactively.

 Try Our Dog Age Calculator